Recent Announcements

 Hyperspectral Instrument DESIS Launches to International Space Station in 2018

-Innovative Imaging and Research attended the DESIS launch to the International Space Station
+Innovative Imaging & Research Corp. attended the DESIS launch to the International Space Station

-Innovative Imaging and Research is supporting Teledyne Brown Engineering (TBE) to validate the image quality and absolute radiometric calibration accuracy of imagery acquired by the DLR Earth Sensing Imaging Spectrometer (DESIS) onboard the ISS.
+Innovative Imaging & Research Corp. is supporting Teledyne Brown Engineering (TBE) to validate the image quality and absolute radiometric calibration accuracy of imagery acquired by the DLR Earth Sensing Imaging Spectrometer (DESIS) onboard the ISS.
 DESIS imagery is commercially available through TBE.

 For more information go to: